 - Saccharomyces boulardii – This is a yeast found in probiotics and can help to prevent/ease diarrhea and other digestive problems.

 Calcium can help to ease diarrhea and other digestive issues caused by PMS.
 Calcium can be bought over the counter, or found in a variety of foods, such as eggs or milk.

-Fibre can help to ease constipation as fibre is not digested, so gives your bulk to your stools.
+Fibre can help to ease constipation as fibre is not digested, so gives your stools some bulk.

 Examples of foods containing fibre include spinach, barley, apples, bananas, beans, oats, grapes, oranges and more.

 You can also buy fibre supplements.
 You should consult your health care professional if you are thinking of buying fibre supplements.